Dynatrace/ufo-esp32/README.md

 Please read the operating instructions carefully before putting into operation for the first time.

-* The UFO device may only be operated with a USB power adapter with a voltage of 5V and at least a 2A (max.
-3A) DC.
+* The UFO device may only be operated with a USB power adapter with a voltage of 5V and at least a 2A DC.
 Only use power adapters that are legally approved for the respective country.

 * Connecting the UFO device to your PC or laptop requires a special development environment, which is permitted only to trained developers.
 The user is liable for any possible damage to the PC or UFO.